GeotrekCE/Geotrek-rando-v3/README.md

 - [https://gtr3demo.ecrins-parcnational.fr](https://gtr3demo.ecrins-parcnational.fr)
 - [https://demo-rando.geotrek.fr/](https://demo-rando.geotrek.fr)

-Discover more users close to your place by going onto the [user map](https://geotrek.fr/utilisateurs.html).

 The third version is a full redesign and rewriting of Geotrek-rando with React, and NextJS for Server side rendering (SSR) and SEO.

 Geotrek-rando is directly connected to Geotrek-admin v2 API.